jafioti/luminal/README.md

 - Binary - `Add, Mul, Mod, LessThan`
 - Other - `SumReduce, MaxReduce, Contiguous`

+These ops are enough to support transformers, convnets, etc.

 ### Native
 The current ML ecosystem is too fragmented, and the solution isn't another layer of abstraction.
 Luminal is written in rust, and interacts directly with the CUDA / Metal APIs.
 No indirections or abstractions, docker containers, or virtual environments.
 Just a statically-linked rust crate.